Unsupervised Local Discrimination for Medical Images: Shape-guided Segmentation and One-shot Localization

-As shown in Fig. \ref{fig:shape-guided-segmentation}.(b), pseudo labels and uncertainty maps are firstly generated by label generator, and then these data are accompanied with original images to retrain a segmentation network.
-The label generator is the trained $f(\cdot)$ and $g(\cdot)$ by the constraint of region discrimination and shape prior.
-Due to the augmentation-invariant of the pre-trained models, we firstly utilize varied augmentations to process $x_n$ to generate a series image samples (we denote $e$-th augmented sample as $x_{n}^e$ and $0\leq e<E$).
-Then $x_{n}^e$ will be fed into $f(\cdot)$ and $g(\cdot)$ to generate $r_{nm}^{*e}$ according to Eq.(\ref{equation:refinement by clustering}).
-Based on above preprocessings, the final label $r_{nm}^{**}$ and uncertainty map $u_{nm}$ can be formulated as:
+As shown in Fig.~\ref{fig:shape-guided-segmentation}.(b), pseudo labels and uncertainty maps are firstly generated by the label generator, which is composed of $f(\cdot)$ and $g(\cdot)$ and is trained by the constraint of region discrimination and shape prior.
+Specifically, we firstly utilize varied augmentations to process $x_n$ to generate multiple image samples, denote $x_{n}^e$ ($0\leq e<E$) as the $e$-th augmented sample.
+Then $x_{n}^e$ is fed into $f(\cdot)$ and $g(\cdot)$ to generate $r_{nm}^{*e}$ according to Eq.~(\ref{equation:refinement by clustering}).
+Based on the above processings, the pseudo label $r_{nm}^{**}$ and the uncertainty map $u_{nm}$ can be calculated as follows:

-Finally, $(x_{nm},r_{nm}^{**},u_{nm})$ are utilize to retrain a segmentation network.
-We define the final out as $r'$ and the loss function is a binary cross-entropy loss weighted by uncertainty map, i.e.:
+Finally, $(x_{nm},r_{nm}^{**},u_{nm})$ are utilized to re-train a segmentation network.
+We define the final out as $r'$ and the loss function is set as a binary cross-entropy loss weighted by the uncertainty map, the detailed definition is as follows:

-\subsection{Center-sensitive One-shot localization}
+\subsection{Center-sensitive One-shot Localization}

-Automatic localization of anatomical organs and landmarks plays a vital role in medical image analysis \cite{zhang2017detecting,noothout2020deep}, while, a mass of expensive annotated data are needed.
-To alleviate the high demand of annotations, one/few-shot frameworks \cite{zhao2019data,snell2017prototypical} are recommended to make predictions based on a few or even one labeled sample, and the ability of measuring similarity is the mainstay for metric-learning-based one shot \cite{snell2017prototypical}.
-Through training model by patch discrimination with hypersphere mixup, we can get a space, where the similarity among patches can be well measured by the cosine similarity of corresponding embedded vectors.
-Therefore, it is reasonable for us to take full advantage of this ability to propose a one-shot localization framework.
+The ability to measure similarity is the mainstay of metric-learning-based one-shot methods\cite{snell2017prototypical}, and the trained model by patch discrimination is capable of measuring patch-wise similarity.
+Therefore, we attempt to take full advantage of patch discrimination to realize unsupervised one-shot landmark localization to alleviate the burden of manual annotating.